silverbulletmd/silverbullet/docs/Revisions.md

 Revisions only work when online.

 # Modes
-The revision mode is configured at a per-space level in [[Space Manager]]:
+The revision mode is configured at a per-space level in [[Dashboard]]:

 * **Managed:** Creates a git repository in the space folder if there isn't one, and commits your changes for you.
 * **Unmanaged:** Reads the history of a repository that is already there, and **never** commits to it.
 For a space you version yourself.